munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code binary-ops (1 before, 1 after)

-Back in the bytecode loop, they look like:
+Back in the bytecode loop, they are executed like this:

 ^code op-binary (1 before, 1 after)